rvratner/carw/wp-content/plugins/social-pug/readme.txt

 = Can I place the social share buttons only on posts and pages? =

-You can place both the inline share buttons and the floating sidebar buttons on any custom post type that your WordPress installation has registered.
+You can place both the inline share buttons and the floating sidebar sharing buttons on any custom post type that your WordPress installation has registered.
 You are not limited to only posts and pages.

 == Screenshots ==
-1. Content Share Buttons Output
+1. Content Sharing Buttons Output
-2. Floating Sidebar Buttons Output
+2. Floating Sidebar Share Buttons Output
-3. Floating Sidebar Buttons Configuration Page
+3. Floating Sidebar Share Buttons Configuration Page
-4. Before and After Content Buttons Configuration Page
+4. Before and After Content Sharing Buttons Configuration Page

 == Changelog ==
+= 1.3.8 =
+* Fixed: Display issues of the social sharing buttons on different themes
+* Misc: Improved accessibility of the admin interface

 = 1.3.7 =
 * Misc: Code clean-up and small usability improvements in the admin area